Logan Hyperdome

 Logan Hyperdome Shopping Centre in Shailer Park, Queensland, is the largest shopping centre in Logan City and one of the largest single storey shopping centres in Australia.

 The Queensland Police Service operates a police beat shopfront in the centre.
 Logan City Council has a library at the far northern end of the Hyperdome and this is a separate, stand alone building.
 The Logan Hyperdome contains a food court with many outlets.
 Event Cinemas operate a cinema complex within the centre.
+Australia Post operates a post office in the centre.